cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

 .. highlight:: console

-This interface supports submitting SQL queries over Datasets.
+This interface supports submitting SQL queries over  datasets.
 Queries are processed asynchronously; to obtain query results, perform these steps:

 - first, **submit** the query;